Nitrokey/nitrokey-documentation/nitropc/debian/index.rst

 2. The system has a user account setup already.
 Choose it and login with the default passphrase "PleaseChangeMe".
    You may keep using the existing user account or create you a new one, as you like.

-3. Change the passphrase for disk encryption by opening a terminal and excute:
+3. Change the passphrase for disk encryption by opening a terminal and execute:

 .. code-block:: bash